JonathanDutoit/bananada-website/_sections/3_datastory.md

  <img src="{{ site.baseurl }}/assets/images/trump_interactions_dual.png" alt="User Embedding Projection" style="width: 100%; height: auto;"/>
 </div>

+### What Triggered Peaks of Hostility?

+What triggered the peaks of hostility?
+Which political events or media controversies act as catalysts?

+The interactions began on January 2016.
+This can be explained by his infamous quote: "I could shoot somebody and i wouldn't lose voters".
+This also marks the beginning of negative interactions involving Trump it being one way or the other.
+In March, it reached a steady level where it would stay there for the large part of our data story, excluding of course the major events.
+This was provoked by the start of his aggressive campaign.
+During the weekend of the 12th march 2016, we saw many protests happening and a Trump rally got cancelled because of protests in Chicago, Illinois.
+He refused to take responsibility for such a violent 48 hours and thus sparked fire to the relations between Blue and Red.
+Obviously the 2 largest peaks of interactions occured during November 2016 and February 2017.
+The first date represents the month with the election results and the second occurs when Trump took office on January 20th.

 ### What Is the Overall Sentiment of Interactions?

 What was the overall sentiment of the interactions?
 Do pro-Trump communities use the same hostile language as opposing communities?